lquatrin/i3d21/assignment_5.md

 <img src="imgs/a5/e_3_c2_0.png" width="30%"><img src="imgs/a5/e_3_c2_1.png" width="30%">

-Since the cilinder is a constant value, both strategies generates the same result.
-Then, since we're using UV mapping, a **MeshRenderer** is required to visualize the current mesh:
+Since the function used to build a cilinder is a constant value, both strategies generates the same result.
+Then, since we're using UV mapping, a **MeshRenderer** is required to visualize the current mesh with texture data:

 <img src="imgs/a5/e_3_c3.png" width="50%">